GLOBAL MARKETS-Stocks slide on surging COVID-19 cases, stimulus doubts; dollar rises

 By Rodrigo Campos

-NEW YORK, Oct 26 (Reuters) - Shares fell across the globe on Monday as surging coronavirus cases in Europe and the United States clouded the world economic outlook, giving the U.S. dollar a safe-haven boost.
+NEW YORK, Oct 26 (Reuters) - Stocks across the globe posted their biggest decline in a month on Monday as surging coronavirus cases in Europe and the United States clouded the world economic outlook, giving the U.S. dollar a safe-haven boost.

 The United States, Russia and France set new daily records for coronavirus infections as a resurgence of the virus swelled across parts of the Northern Hemisphere, forcing some countries to impose new curbs.